Guy Wilson (politician): Family and military service

 Wilson was the second son of Charles Henry Wilson (later the first Baron Nunburnholme) and his wife Florence Jane Helen Wellesley.
 He was educated at Eton, and in February 1895 he was commissioned in the Militia as a second lieutenant in the 3rd Battalion of the East Yorkshire Regiment.
 He transferred to the Regular British Army in the 11th Hussars on 11 May 1898, and served in South Africa with this regiment during the Second Boer War, during which he was promoted to lieutenant on 12 June 1900.
 He was mentioned in despatches by Lord Kitchener in his final despatch dated 23 June 1902, returned to the United Kingdom in August 1902, and was awarded the Distinguished Service Order (DSO) in October 1902.
 He retired from the full-time army service in 1903, but joined the East Riding of Yorkshire Yeomanry, being commissioned as a captain on 17 December 1904 and promoted to major on 20 December 1912.
 He later became lieutenant-colonel of the 1st battalion of the regiment on active service during World War I from 1915 to 1916.
 He was appointed Honorary Colonel of his former regiment, now the 26th (East Riding of York Yeomanry) Armoured Car Company, Royal Tank Regiment, on 2 January 1932.

-Wilson was married twice, firstly on 23 June 1904 to Lady Isabel Ines-Ker (1879–1905), daughter of the 7th Duke of Roxburghe.
+Wilson was married twice, firstly on 23 June 1904 to Lady Isabel Ines-Ker, daughter of the 7th Duke of Roxburghe.
 She died in childbirth on 12 October 1905 (the year after their marriage).
-He married again in May 1911, to Avery Fowell Buxton (born 1889), daughter of Lt.-Col. Geoffrey Fowell Buxton (1852–1929), of Dunston Hall in Norfolk, a Deputy Lieutenant of Norfolk and a Director of Barclays Bank.
+He married again in May 1911, to Avery Fowell Buxton.